openmodelingfoundation/openmodelingfoundation.github.io/content/en/standards/reproducibility/_index.md

 OMF may consider building some github template repositories or scaffolding for common modeling frameworks that reduce friction of adoption.
   - e.g., https://github.com/uwescience/shablona and https://github.com/geodynamics/software_template
   - a GitHub bot that submits PRs against a GitHub repository to improve compliance with minimal / ideal standards
+  - e.g. provide a cookiecutter project structure that supports best practices for reproducibility and reusability like [Cookiecutter Data Science](http://drivendata.github.io/cookiecutter-data-science/)

 ### Issues / Errata